 This view may help explain another issue that many tech hypemeisters haven’t picked up on yet.

-As Sara observes, although the new Apple Watch looks compelling for its fitness tracking features, its default settings aren’t very adaptable.
+As Sara observes, although the Apple Watch looks compelling for its fitness tracking features, its default settings aren’t very adaptable.
 It rewards “globally recommended 30 minutes” of brisk activity, or minutes of standing per 12 hours, or stairs in a day.
 Sara wonders, however:

 “Those metrics might be good for average global health, but how adaptable are they to meet individual needs? “